 The concentration in Information Systems includes both theory and application of software development.
 This concentration prepares students for careers in commercial programming, database management, and mobile and web application development.
+Students selecting this concentration are encouraged to consider courses in a second discipline.
+By developing expertise in an additional area students will increase their options for future studies and employment after they graduate.

-- I. Required courses in the major-38 hours, including: CSCI 107, either 181 or 182, 202, 255, 343, 344, 448, 462; and 15 additional hours in CSCI at the 300 level or above. - II.
-Required courses outside the major-19 hours: ACCT 215; ECON 306; MATH 191, and either 251 or 280; MGMT 130; STAT 185 or 225. - III.
-Other departmental requirements-Major and oral competencies are demonstrated by successful completion of CSCI 462.
+- Required courses in the major-38 hours: one course from CSCI 182, 183 or 185; CSCI 201, 202, 235, 280, 333, 338, 343, 344, 480, 481; one of the following data science courses: CSCI 312, 346, 347, 412, 441; 6 additional hours at the 300-400 level. - II.
+Required courses outside the major-11 hours: MATH 191, 251, and STAT 185 or 225. - III.
+Other departmental requirements-Information literacy competency is demonstrated by successful completion of CSCI 481.
+Writing competency is demonstrated by successful completion of CSCI 480.